 CapsuleCRM – good API, very flexible, suited for growing midsize businesses.

 Hubspot CRM – is great for managing the sales pipeline.
 Hubspot’s CRM allows you to manage your connections, gain deeper insights on lead, and monitor the progress of active deals. you’ll be able to automate the tasks a salesforce would usually have to perform manually, saving time, money, and space for user error.

-Streak – If you’re using Gmail and don’t need anything overly complex, Streak is an awesome CRM.
+Streak – Best CRM for Gmail.
+If you’re using Gmail and don’t need anything overly complex, Streak is an awesome CRM.
 It lives inside your Gmail which is the best part.

 The reality is that you will eventually need to go out and get Salesforce.
 At a certain point when you will grow a lot and you will hire your VP of Sales.
 They will end up switching you to it.